Options Reference

 Type: boolean

-Whether to draw the y-axis.
-Setting this to false also prevents y-axis ticks from being drawn and reclaims the space for the chart grid/lines.
+Whether to draw the specified axis.
+This may be set on a per-axis basis to define the visibility of each axis separately.
+Setting this to false also prevents axis ticks from being drawn and reclaims the space for the chart grid/lines.

 Type: boolean